KGunjala/Shopify-Coding-challenge---Data-Science/README.md

 ### Answer :
 We should proceed with the **Mode** of the Order Amount.
 The Mode represents the most frequent value in our distribution.
-In terms of the problem statement, **a rather basic inference would be to that the mode denotes the revenue that is most likely to be generated from a given order.**
+In terms of the problem statement, **a rather basic inference would be to assume that the mode denotes the revenue that is most likely to be generated from a given order.**
 Focusing on this amount and trying to get customers to order more than this amount would be the first step in increasing the revenue generated.

 The **mode** for this distribution is **153**.